Slice it up: Unmasking User Identities in Smartwatch Health Data: Related Work

 \section{Related Work}

-Several works propose similarity-based attacks based on the encoded data.
-The methods utilize the preservation of similarity in the original data space and the encoded data space.
+The increasing use of wearable devices leads to the easy generation and sharing of data collected from individuals. \citet{Chikwetu2023survey} reviewed 72 studies about re-identification methods based on collected data from wearable devices to estimate the risk that an individual is re-identified within a data collection.
+The risk estimation allows us to derive potential consequences regarding data-sharing policies in the context of data privacy and FAIR principles.
+The study observed that most methods require very little data to re-identify an individual highlighting the risk of revealing information.

+In the biomedical domain, various methods~\cite{Randazzo2020ECG, Zhang2019EEG} utilize electroencephalogram (EEG) and electrocardiogram (ECG) data.
+The work of \citet{Zhang2019EEG} builds a certain classification model for each individual based on manually defined features. \citet{Randazzo2020ECG} train a neural network based on ECG-derived data where each individual or similar ones represents one class.
+Due to the requirement of individual classification models, these approaches are not feasible for a large amount of data.

+In addition to biomedical signals, accelerometry data, and gyroscope data can be used for re-identifying individuals~\cite{Saleheen2021ReIdentification, Weiss2019smartwatch} or to predict the location of metro riders~\cite{Hua2017tracking}.
+The work of \citet{Saleheen2021ReIdentification} uses accelerometry data from 353 participants being recorded for 190,078 hours (70 days with at least 8 hours per day) resulting in 51.3 billion data points.
+The attack aims to determine the trace from an anonymized database regarding an available trace where the user is known.
+The approach computes similarities between the anonymized and known time series.
+Therefore, the traces are split into smaller segments to build meaningful features using a neural network.
+The network consists of convolutional layers and gated recurrent units to address the time aspect.
+Moreover, the base model classifies resulting features if the segment from the known user corresponds to the anonymized one.
+The authors suggest various aggregation strategies to determine the similarity between traces based on the segment similarities.

+In contrast to this approach, we do not utilize a supervised feature extraction and classification model where the performance depends on training data, which is rarely available.
+Our proposed method can be evaluated for each available individual because we do not split the data into training and test datasets.
+Moreover, we consider various sensor data types and thus not only focus on accelerometry data.
+In contrast to our evaluation, the work only considers the true matching rate which restricts the attacker from a more differentiated view though taking the top k results.

 In the domain of authentication, biometric images such as fingerprints are used as keys to log in to systems or applications.
-The original images are encoded to templates using e.g., Bloom filter, neural networks, etc.~\cite{Sandhya2017biometrics}.
+The original images are encoded to templates using, e.g., Bloom filter, neural networks, etc.~\cite{Sandhya2017biometrics}.
 Due to the preservation of the similarity between original images and templates, similarity-based attacks aim to construct an image where the encoded template is similar to the target template.
-Therefore, similarity-based attack methods~\cite{Dong2019biometrics, Yang2023palmprint} compare a fake template with a target template and iteratively optimize the construction process to obtain a new image being used to generate a new template.
+Therefore, similarity-based attack methods~\cite{Dong2019biometrics, Yang2023palmprint} compare a fake template with a target template and iteratively optimize the construction process to obtain a new image for generating a new template.